-Democratic leaders throw cold water on proposal to expand the Supreme Court
+Democratic leaders throw cold water on proposal to expand Supreme Court

 “Let’s think this through carefully,” he said.
 “I don’t question that my colleagues in the House and Senate have their own theories, and let’s have that conversation.
 But keep in mind the ultimate goal here is to make the historically proper choice for the administration of justice in the long term.”

-The authors of the law expressed confidence that wary leaders would soon come around.
+The authors of the legislation expressed confidence that wary leaders would soon come around.

-“Speaker Pelosi is a very good judge of events and of history,” said House Judiciary Committee Chairman Jerrold Nadler (D-N.Y.), a sponsor of the legislation.
+“Speaker Pelosi is a very good judge of events and of history,” said House Judiciary Committee Chairman Jerrold Nadler (D-N.Y.), one of the sponsors.
 He added that once the current court hands down more “destructive” decisions, “Speaker Pelosi and others will come along.”

-While Republicans have traditionally focused more on the importance of the Supreme Court as a way to energize their base of voters focused on social and religious issues, liberals in recent years have sought to make the makeup of the court a bigger concern within the Democratic Party.
-Many Democrats remain furious that Senate Republicans refused to consider President Obama’s nomination of Merrick Garland for the court in 2016 because it was an election year but then pushed through President Trump’s nomination of Amy Coney Barrett last year under similar circumstances.
+While Republicans have traditionally focused more on the importance of the Supreme Court as a way to energize their base of voters’ interests on social and religious issues, liberals in recent years have sought to turn the makeup of the court a bigger concern within the Democratic Party.
+Many Democrats remain furious that Senate Republicans refused to consider President Barack Obama’s court pick Merrick Garland in 2016 because it was an election year but then pushed through President Donald Trump’s nomination of Amy Coney Barrett last year under similar circumstances.

-Competing interests within the party — with liberals pushing for court expansion and moderates cautioning against setting such a precedent — has led Democratic leaders to take a cautious approach to changing the structure of the court.
+Competing interests within the party — with liberals pushing for court expansion and moderates cautioning against setting such a precedent — has led Democratic leaders to take a careful approach to changing the structure of the court.

-Adding to the Democrat’s current anxieties is the question of whether liberal Justice Steven Breyer, 82, will soon retire, allowing Biden to nominate a like-minded successor while the party controls both the White House and the Senate.
-Biden has promised to fill any Supreme Court vacancy with a Black woman, which would make for a historic first.
+Adding to the Democrats’ current anxieties is whether liberal Justice Steven Breyer, 82, will soon retire, allowing Biden to nominate a like-minded successor while the party controls both the White House and the Senate.
+Biden has promised to fill any Supreme Court vacancy with a Black woman, which would be a historic first.

-Breyer has given no public indication of his plans, but bashed the idea of adding justices in a speech at Harvard Law School earlier this month where he warned of further politicizing the court.
+Breyer has given no public indication of his plans but bashed the idea of adding justices in a speech at Harvard Law School this month where he warned of further politicizing the court.

 “If the public sees judges as politicians in robes, its confidence in the courts — and in the rule of law itself — can only diminish, diminishing the court’s power, including its power to act as a check on other branches,” he said.